-- 2016 onwards: Assistant Professor of Modern European History, University of Warwick
+- 2016-2018: Assistant Professor of Modern European History, University of Warwick

-- 2013: PhD in Modern European History, University of Cambridge
+- 2013: PhD, Modern European History, University of Cambridge

-- 2008: MPhil in Modern European History, University of Cambridge
+- 2008: MPhil, Modern European History, University of Cambridge

 - 2004: BA(Hons), University of Sydney

-My first book, Beyond the Barricades: Government and State-Building in Post-Revolutionary Prussia, 1848-58 (Oxford: OUP, forthcoming), investigates the shifting political landscape in German-speaking Europe after the 1848/9 revolutions.
+My first book, Beyond the Barricades: Government and State-Building in Post-Revolutionary Prussia, 1848-58 (Oxford: OUP, January 2019), investigates the shifting political landscape in central Europe after the 1848/9 revolutions.
 It focuses on the activities of a group of moderate conservatives in Prussia, most of whom were determined to learn lessons from their experiences of upheaval and enact a wave of reforms spanning from criminal justice to urban planning.
-In other words, the work re-evaluates the fundamental importance of these figures to the breakdown of feudal realities across German-speaking Europe, and in doing so, recasts the post-revolutionary period as one in which a new world of direct state engagement comes to the fore in the shaping of modern Prussia and ultimately, modern Germany.
-I have a book chapter related to this project in The 1848 Revolutions and European Political Thought, ed. by Douglas Moggach and Gareth Stedman Jones (Cambridge: CUP, 2018) and an article entitled ‘Down with the Walls!
-The Politics of Place in Spanish and German Urban Extension Planning, 1848-1914,’ Journal of Modern History (forthcoming in June 2018).
+In other words, the work re-evaluates the fundamental importance of these figures to the breakdown of feudal realities across Europe, and in doing so, recasts the post-revolutionary period as one in which a new world of direct state engagement comes to the fore in the shaping of modern Prussia and ultimately, modern Germany.

 - Beyond the Barricades: Government and State-Building in Post-Revolutionary Prussia, 1848-58 (Oxford: OUP, 2019) Reviewed in: AHR, Journal of Modern History, English Historical Review, European History Quarterly, German History, Central European History, German Historical Institute London Bulletin, HSozKult

-- ‘Post-Revolutionary Politics: The Case of the Prussian Ministry of State,’ in The 1848 Revolutions and European Political Thought, ed. by Douglas Moggach and Gareth Stedman Jones (Cambridge: CUP, 2018)
+- ‘Post-Revolutionary Politics: The Case of the Prussian Ministry of State,’ in The 1848 Revolutions and European Political Thought, ed. by Douglas Moggach and Gareth Stedman Jones (Cambridge: CUP, 2018), pp. 276-292

 - Sons and Heirs: Succession and Political Culture in Nineteenth-Century Europe, ed. by Frank Lorenz Müller and Heidi Mehrkens (Basingstoke: Palgrave, 2015)(English Historical Review, November 2017)